Quasar2134/MC-Overhaul-Survivalist-Datapack/README.md

 Features:
   - More biome placed features, refurbished biomes and structures as well as new structures
+  - 2 new overworld biomes
+  - 4 new structures
   - 3 new advancement tabs representing compendiums to unlock with lore and brief descriptions for each entry
   - More mobs now have non-zero knockback resistance
   - Improved recipes
-  - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish
+  - New hydration system that leads to death if not taken care of, submerge into freshwater, fill water bottles or eat certain foods to replenish.
+Fire resistance will also stop hydration drain.
   - TNT is more volatile and most explosions create chain reactions
   - Sleeping now passes time on status effects
-  - Many items are now immune to fire and or lava and or explosions
+  - Many items are now immune to fire and some are immune to lava and or explosions
-  - Swords can block most attacks, but not explosions or projectiles
+  - Swords can block most attacks (except for wooden and stone) with smaller delay frames than a shield, but not explosions or projectiles
-  - Some items change when subject to lava, fire or water
+  - Some items change or get destroyed when subject to lava, fire or water
   - Improved falling block physics with destructive effects
-  - Elytra can be dismounted in survival mode by sneaking
+  - Elytra can be de-activated in survival mode by sneaking